-Delta: B.1.617.2 and its genetic descendants

-Omicron: B.1.1.529 (which includes sublineages BA.1, BA.1.1, BA.2 and BA.3)
+- Delta: B.1.617.2 and its genetic descendants - Omicron: B.1.1.529 (which includes sublineages BA.1, BA.1.1, BA.2 and BA.3)

-Our Coronavirus (COVID-19) Infection Survey: technical dataset contains several tables relating to analysis on variants.
+Our Coronavirus (COVID-19) Infection Survey: technical dataset includes analysis of the genetic lineages of coronavirus seen in the samples we sequence.
 More information on how we measure variants from positive tests on the survey can be found in our Understanding COVID-19 variants blog.
-Our Coronavirus (COVID-19) Infection Survey methods article gives more detail about how we sequence the virus' genetic material.
+Our Coronavirus (COVID-19) Infection.
+Survey methods article gives more detail about how we sequence the virus' genetic material.